What the Humane Society Gets Asked Most Often About Cats

 Most of our cats come in as strays.
 Some have been surrendered by their owners.
 All are loved and cared for with compassion from the minute they arrive.

-Our cats can range anywhere from kittens to seniors.
+Our cats are anywhere from 8-weeks old to seniors.
 Our initial assessments of teeth and health can get us close to an age, but they are estimates.

 Do all your cats have all of their shots?